 War in Afghanistan hits home

-Ahead of Veterans Day, reporter Adam Schrager tells the story of Private Ryan Larson, a young man from Adams County, Wisconsin who was killed last summer in Afghanistan.
+Adam Schrager tells the story of a Wisconsin soldier who was killed last summer at war.

 It is an important day for many students and staff, and our families.
 We'll be honoring Ryan Larson, and I know that many of you are close to him.